Tarunhawdia/Tarunhawdia/README.md

 - 👯 I’m looking to collaborate on **exciting open-source projects and startup ideas**

-- 💬 Ask me about **MERN Stack, Node.js, Machine Learning, Embedded Programming**
+- 💬 Ask me about **MERN Stack, Node.js, Machine Learning, Backend Devlopement, System Design**

 - 📫 How to reach me:
   - [LinkedIn](https://linkedin.com/in/tarunhawdia)